Technical Diary, Day 1

 So, we're comparing the compiler at commit 931bd15749e8e025c5223be5411ae424f3e59ca0, which is the existential-loop-branch, to the compiler at commit 4fedd7191c32bf364790578b235d20068cb35c61, which is the master it is based on.

-Mostly, the results are the same as before, though pathfinder
+Mostly, the results are the same as before, though pathfinder and hotspot

 are not so slow any more.
-Unfortunately, nbody
+Unfortunately, nbody is still really slow for small

 datasets, so we'll need to do more investigation there.